DogPope/webframeworks/readme.md

 `$ git clone -b main https://github.com/DogPope/webframeworks.git`

 ---
---If you are using the Register customer function, DO NOT put valid credit card numbers into the database!
+If you are using the Register customer function, DO NOT put valid credit card numbers into the database!
 Its not very well secured.
 I have also have access to the raw data.
-Not that I plan on stealing it, but I thought you should know regardless.--
+Not that I plan on stealing it, but I thought you should know regardless.
 ---

 How to use application: